Dad Behavior: Themes and cultural references

 Chore Monkey is a parody of the app TaskRabbit, and Barney has an app on his phone called "Uburp", which is a parody of Uber.
 After discovering Chore Monkey, Homer sings a parody of the chorus of the Steely Dan song Dirty Work.
-A parody of an It Gets Better poster with a picture of a grave on hangs in the retirement castle.
+A parody of an It Gets Better poster with a picture of a grave is displayed in the retirement castle.
 Matt Leinart slightly deflates the football he and Bart are playing catch with, in a reference to Deflategate.
 Grampa asserts that 'Grave Date' and 'Friends With Social Security Benefits' are popular dating apps among the residents of his retirement home.
 Matt states that he has played a Heisman Trophy edition of Trivial Pursuit.
 After smearing engine oil over Milhouse's face in the shape of a mustache, Homer remarks that he looks like Tony Stark.
-Homer and Bart play a videogame titled "PGA Tour of Duty", a portmanteau of Call of Duty: Zombies and the PGA Tour series, in which a representation of Bing Crosby appears as a zombie non-player character.
+Homer and Bart play a videogame titled "PGA Tour of Duty", a portmanteau of Call of Duty Zombies and the PGA Tour series, in which a representation of Bing Crosby appears as a zombie non-player character.
 Grampa's memory of his father is depicted in the animation style of Popeye.
 The stamp on the envelope which Kirk boils is a Forever Stamp.
 Homer sings a parody of the sea shanty Drunken Sailor to Marge.
 Prior to the episode, Marge and Lisa have fallen out because Marge has thrown out Lisa's copies of the Utne Reader.
 Itchy and Scratchy Land is a parody of Disneyland, and its ride "Itchy and Scratchy's Injury 500" is a reference to the Indy 500.
 The episode is dedicated to the American sportscaster Vin Scully.
 Music played during the episode's race sequence and end credits was composed by Alf Clausen and Greg Prechel, and is an homage to the songs from the Fast and the Furious franchise.

 In an article on Queer Theory that analyses the episode, Jonathan Hay relates the episode's unconventional opening credits sequence and Grampa's jubilation at realizing he is not a father to Lee Edelman's concept of reproductive futurity, as proposed in his 2004 monograph 'No Future: Queer Theory and the Death Drive'.
 Hay writes that: